paulworks/wbstyled/readme.txt

 version 0.1
  + New Navigation
  + enhanced startpage
+ + Better possibility of addding a Page

 ToDo:
- - Loginpage
+ - Loginpage (in work)
+ - Images for Startpage
  - Warningspage
- - CSS
+ - CSS (make ist readable)
- - possibility to change colors easyly
+ - possibility to change colors easyly (future)
- - Images for Startpage
+ - Create a help
+   So that unexperianced user can use WB more efficent